 Mine are.
 Both of them, and the sticker addiction began very early.
-I think Grace was one when she discovered stickers, and Allie was choking on them prior to 6 months (because Grace leaves them all over the place).
+I think Grace was 1 when she discovered stickers, and Allie was choking on them prior to 6 months (because Grace has always left them all over the place).

 Most of these things are not recipe-style projects you can give your kids and walk away.
 They are materials.
 You and your kids have to come up with the projects and work together to make them happen.
-I absolutely love that aspect!
+I absolutely love that!

 - Stickers – We used 3 different tubs of Stuck On Fun stickers from PomTree.
 I love that the tubs contain 3 different kinds of stickers – foam stickers, felt stickers, and paper stickers.
 The differences made this a sensory experience in addition to everything else.

 2018 NOTE: Pom Tree stickers are no longer available, but I found some really awesome 3D puffy stickers on Amazon that I would use for this activity.
 They come in packs of 30, 40, or 80 sheets.
 You would have to buy TWO packages though, because they are guaranteed to have no repeated sheets in the pack.
 The 30 sheet pack is under $7, so it wouldn’t be a huge deal to buy 2 sets.

 - Foam sheets – I used 4 yellow foam sheets.
 It’s important that all the sheets are the same color.

 Creating the Activity: